bedapub/metadata-registration-api/docs/source/index.rst

 Api Service documentation
 ======================================

-A microservice which provides an API to access all objects for the Study Registration Tool prototype.
+A microservice which provides an API to access the Metadata Registration Tool.

 .. toctree::
    :maxdepth: 2
    :caption: Contents:

-   setup
+   installation
    introduction
-   modules
+   module/modules